Government Contracts: 10 Questions You Need to Know

-Government contracting is an industry where businesses and contractors are left wondering where to start due to its broad procedures and need to know information.
-That said, we came up with the idea of enlisting down the frequently asked questions and the basic knowledge you need to know about the government contracting industry.
+Government contracting is an industry where businesses and contractors are left wondering where to start due to its opaque procedures and overwhelming amount of information.
+That said, we’ve provided frequently asked questions and basic knowledge you need to know about the government contracting, or GovCon, industry.

 The federal government offers federal business agreements of different types.
 They are classified as: